 There are many methods of reproduction and dispersal that aid in the survival of coral vine.
 Not only is coral vine a prolific seed producer, but the seeds will float on water, dispersing the plant to new locations.
 Fruits and seeds are eaten and spread by wildlife such as birds, raccoons, and pigs.
-Underground tubers produced by coral vine will resprout if the plant is cut back or damaged by frost.
+Coral vine also forms underground tubers and large rootstocks, which will resprout if the plant is cut back or damaged by frost.
 Antigonon leptopus is a smothering vine that invades disturbed areas and forest edges, quickly covering nearby plants and structures.

-The first step in preventative control of coral vine is to limit planting and removal of existing plants within the landscape.
+The first step in preventative control of coral vine is to limit planting and remove existing plants within the landscape.
 If possible, removal should occur before seeds are produced.
-Care must be exercised to prevent seed spread and dispersal during the removal process.Cultural
+Care must be exercised to prevent seed spread and dispersal during the removal process.Cultural/Physical

 There is limited research and data on mechanical control of coral vine.
 Continuous cutting will be effective in depleting food reserves, but this process will take several cycles.
 If plants are physically removed, underground tubers must be removed or plants will re-sprout.Biological